oneconvergence/dkube-examples-internal/tf-samples/object-detection/objdet_impl2/README.md

 1. Copy the below script and add it along with the training program in the workspace.
 - https://github.com/oneconvergence/dkube-examples/blob/object-detection/tf-samples/object-detection/objdet/process.sh
 - The training program should store the checkpoints generated in the path specified by $OUT_DIR.
+- The workspace should contain the pipeline.config file
 2. Select the repository where the training pgm is stored as the workspace
 - Select Github
 - Name : object_detection